robertbounds/GettingData-Project/README.md

 * README.md

 ## How the script works
-The R script, run_analysis.R, requires the directory titled "UCI HAR Dataset" (as well as its original, unmodified contents) to run through to completion.
+The R script, run_analysis.R, must occupy the same directory as the directory titled "UCI HAR Dataset" to run through to completion.

 1. The first order of business for run_analysis.R is to parse the directory and read the following data files:
   * activity_labels.txt